zmkfirmware/zmk/docs/docs/troubleshooting.md

 The following page provides suggestions for common errors that may occur during firmware compilation or other issues with keyboard usage.
 If the information provided is insufficient to resolve the issue, feel free to seek out help from the [ZMK Discord](https://zmk.dev/community/discord/invite).

+Please also see [the troubleshooting section](features/bluetooth.md#troubleshooting) under the Bluetooth feature page.

 ### File Transfer Error

 Variations of the warnings shown below occur when flashing the `<firmware>.uf2` onto the microcontroller.
 This is because the microcontroller resets itself before the OS receives confirmation that the file transfer is complete.
 Errors like this are normal and can generally be ignored.
 Verification of a functional board can be done by attempting to pair your newly flashed keyboard to your computer via Bluetooth or plugging in a USB cable if `ZMK_USB` is enabled in your Kconfig.defconfig.